 Food.
 If you are not on the meal plan, pack a sufficient amount of food for your week at camp.
 All cabins are equipped with a full kitchen and cooking utensils.
 Platform cabins, platform tents, and tent sites have an outdoor fire ring for cooking and a food storage unit with refrigeration.
-Bread, milk, eggs and snacks are available for purchase at the Trading Post.

 Towels.
-Bring hand, bath, beach dish, and dish towels.
+Bring hand, bath, beach, and dish towels.
 Camp du Nord does not provide towels.